dsweeny1/flashcards-mongo/README.md

 Future Iterations:

-- [ ] Allow for cohorts to be saved to a list
+- [ ] Allow for cohorts to be POSTed/archived to the database as one list

 <p align="right">(<a href="#readme-top">back to top</a>)</p>